AspicTechnologies/cinematic-vr-doc/PannerPresentation.md

 It displays more info about the channels selected in "Channels" widget.

 * You can change channel color by clicking on the colored bar
-* If you are playing, a vumeter is diplayed under channel's name
+* If you are playing, a vumeter is displayed under channel's name
 * You can adjust azimuth/elevation for current key
 * You can adjust Mix Focus for current key